gatsbyjs/gatsby/docs/docs/adding-page-transitions-with-plugin-transition-link.md

 #### Using the trigger function

 You can specify a `trigger` function that will handle the animation.
-This is useful for _imperative_ animation libaries like [animejs](https://animejs.com/) or [GSAP](https://greensock.com/gsap) that specify animations with function calls.
+This is useful for _imperative_ animation libraries like [animejs](https://animejs.com/) or [GSAP](https://greensock.com/gsap) that specify animations with function calls.

 ```javascript
 <TransitionLink